 Propensity Score Matching Generator

-The PSM calculator generates matches between treated subjects and the control group.
+The PSM calculator generates matches between treated and the control group subjects to reduce selection bias.

 Enter data in columns